 The trustee (or executor, for the final year of the estate) may elect under section 643(g) to have any portion of its estimated tax treated as a payment of estimated tax made by a beneficiary or beneficiaries.
 The election is made on Form 1041-T, Allocation of Estimated Tax Payments to Beneficiaries, which must be filed by the 65th day after the close of the trust's tax year.
 Form 1041-T shows the amounts to be allocated to each beneficiary.
-This amount is reported on the beneficiary's Schedule K-1 (Form 1041), box 13, trusts) will result in an invalid election.
-An invalid election will require the filing of amended Schedules K-1 for each beneficiary who was allocated a payment of estimated tax.
+This amount is reported on the beneficiary's Schedule K-1 (Form 1041), box 13, code A.